shukriadams/tetrifact/README.md

 ## Demo

 A Tetrifact instance is running at *https://tetrifact.manafeed.com*.
+For internet reasons, all write operations from the web interface are disabled on this instance.

 ## Download